BestTimesToVisit.com Logo

 Intercity Buses (KTEL)

-These are the backbone of mainland Greece travel, connecting virtually every town and village.
-They are reliable, comfortable, and offer a fantastic way to see the countryside at a relaxed pace.
+These are the backbone of mainland Greek travel, connecting virtually every town and village.
+They are generally comfortable, reliable, and offer a fantastic way to see the countryside at a relaxed pace.

 Tip:Book tickets in advance, especially for popular routes or during peak season, directly at the KTEL station or sometimes online via their regional websites (search 'KTEL [region name]').
 Avoid buying from unofficial street vendors.
-Always arrive at the station at least 15-20 minutes before departure as buses can leave precisely on time.
+Arrive at the bus station at least 15-20 minutes early, as seating isn't always assigned and popular buses fill up quickly.
+Locals often bring snacks and drinks for longer journeys.

 Ferries

-Cost:From €20 for a short hop on a conventional ferry to €80+ for a high-speed to distant islands like Crete or Rhodes.
+Cost:Highly variable, from €20 for a short hop on a conventional ferry to €80+ for a high-speed route to distant islands.

 Athens Metro

-Cost:Single tickets are typically €1-€1.50, purchased from kiosks or sometimes onboard.
+Cost:Single tickets are typically €1-€1.50, often purchased from kiosks or directly from the driver.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.